bartytime4life/SpectralMindV50/CODE_OF_CONDUCT.md

-Here’s a **mission-grade `CODE_OF_CONDUCT.md`** tailored for the SpectraMind V50 repository.
-It blends the standard Contributor Covenant with your repo’s NASA-grade reproducibility and Kaggle-safe standards:

----

 # 🌌 SpectraMind V50 — Code of Conduct

 This project follows the **Contributor Covenant Code of Conduct v2.1** with extensions for scientific reproducibility and competition integrity.